Language:

 To start the video recording, click Actions >> Start Recording.

-You can see a list of cameras available for video recording.
+You can see a list of cameras added in the application and their current status.
 You can select any or all of the cameras in the list and click Start Recording.
 You can see the recording status of the cameras in this dialog screen.
 To cancel a video recording, click the Stop Recording option.
-To configure the camera for video recording, select it and click Configure Settings.
+To configure the camera for video recording, select it and click Configure Recording settings.

 Copyright © DeskShare Incorporated.
 All rights reserved.